sylvinite/pipeline-provision/README.md

 Once the feature has been approved, or after you collected a bunch of merged features, make a new Github release and tag (https://github.com/NationalGenomicsInfrastructure/irma-provision/releases/new) for the master branch.
 Use the convention to name the tag according to `v<MAJOR>.<MINOR>-beta.<PATCH>`.
 E.g. if the latest released version is `v1.2.5`, and we've discovered a bug which we now want to test, we'll create a staging version called `v1.2-beta.6`.
 Click the box "This is a pre-release" and add appropriate description to the pre-release.

-Now go to `/lupus/ngi/irma3/deploy` and do a `git fetch --tags && git checkout tags/v1.2-beta.6` and deploy it to staging with `ansible-playbook install.yml -e deployment_env=staging`.
+Now go to `/lupus/ngi/irma3/deploy` and do a `git fetch --tags && git checkout tags/v1.2-beta.6` and deploy it to staging with `ansible-playbook install.yml -e deployment_environment=staging`.
 This will install your run under `/lupus/ngi/staging/v1.2-beta.6/` and symlink `/lupus/ngi/staging/latest` to it, for easier access.

 Run `python sync.py staging`  to rsync the staged environment from irma3 to irma1.